Xirnus/Prelim-vigenere-cipher/README.md

 #### Create a Virtual Environment:
 - Open a terminal and navigate to your project directory.
-- Create a virtual environment to isolate dependencies:
+- Create a virtual environment to isolate dependencies.

         python -m venv (virtual environment name)

 Activate the virtual environment: